cositools/cosi-data-challenge-1/spectral-fit/README.md

 ## Read in Response Matrix

 The instrument response matrix is created through large simulations in MEGAlib's ResponseCreator program.
-There are different response matricies for the point sources and the diffuse line emission based on the energy binning.
-The point sources use the continuum response, which spans the full energy range of the COSI balloon, where as the 511 keV and Al-26 analysis only have one energy bin around the line of interest.
+This point source analysis uses the continuum response, which spans the full energy range of the COSI balloon.
 After we read in the response, which is a 5D numpy array (.npz format), we can explore the shape of the data space to better understand the connections between the response matrix, the data set, and the background model.

 The shape of the response spans (Galactic latitude $b$, Galactic longitude $\ell$, Compton scattering angle $\phi$,  FISBEL, energy).
 The size of each dimension depends on the chosen pixel size.
 Here, we've chosen $6^{\circ}$ pixels.